Discover more from Our Portugal Journey

 You may stay in Portugal and/or the Schengen area for a total of less than 90 days within a 180-day period.
 A new period begins after you have been absent from Portugal and/or the Schengen area for 90 days.

-If you want to stay in Portugal for more than one year, you will need to apply for a Residency Visa.
+If you want to stay in Portugal for more than 90 days as a tourist, you will need to apply for a Residence visa.
 Some people make the mistake of traveling to Portugal as a tourist from the U.S. or Canada, fall in love with the country, and think they can simply apply in Portugal to stay as a resident.
 This is not true.
-The Visa application process for Portugal begins in your home country and in many cases, you must appear in person when you apply.
+The visa application process for Portugal begins in your home country and in many cases, you must appear in person when you apply.

 What are the different types of “D” Visas?

-D3 – Highly qualified professionals Visa is a Visa for specialized technical skilled workers.
+D3: Highly qualified professionals Visa - This is a visa for specialized technical skilled workers.
 Some types of positions might include directors and C-Suite executives, information technology professionals, science and research professionals, education professors, health professionals, and experienced legal professionals.
 Applicants will need to prove they have an employment contract or other proof of employment in a highly qualified professional capacity.

-D6 – Family reunification Visa is for the family of a Portuguese citizen that has a residence permit to allow his/her family to reside with them in Portugal.
+D6: Family reunification Visa- This visa is for the family of a Portuguese citizen that has a residence permit to allow his/her family to reside with them in Portugal.

-For most “D” Visa types, it is possible to gather the paperwork, documentation and apply without using professional help.
-The exception would be the Golden Visa where it’s advisable to have professional legal and real estate advice.
+For most “D” visa types, it is possible to gather the paperwork, documentation and apply without using professional help.
+The exception would be the Golden Visa where it’s advisable to have professional legal advice.

 When I become a resident in Portugal, does that mean that I must give up my U.S. citizenship?